-Leah Messer and Jeremy Calvert Talk About Where Their Relationship Stands In ‘Teen Mom 2’ Reunion Clip
+Leah Messer And Jeremy Calvert Talk About Where Their Relationship Stands In ‘Teen Mom 2’ Reunion Clip

 “A good choice of words, Leah.
 A real good choice of words,” Jeremy says to his ex-wife after she makes the statement.

-Of course, while the two may not be back together, some may wonder what their daughter thinks about seeing her parents spending time together with not actually being together.
+Of course, while the two may not be back together, some may wonder what their daughter thinks about seeing her parents spending time together while not actually being together.
 Leah explains that their daughter understands and when she asks her mom if she still loves her dad, Leah tells her “of course.”

 “We said, Of course we do.
 That’s your daddy.
 And [I’m] your mom.
 Of course we love [each other].”